bazel-xcode/xchammer/README.md

 caching, it's recommended to use debug info remapping.
 Debug info remapping is a technique that simply remaps absolute paths in debug info to a stable location.
 LLDB then is able to map these to the source directory, via a `target.source-map`.
-By default, these bazel flags are not configured and require adding additional flags to the build.
+By default, these Bazel flags are not configured and require adding additional flags to the build.
 Generally, these flags should set in _your_ `.bazelrc` for every build.